pyrex36/Ux-samples/README.md

 hello, Welcome to my temporary repository.

-You will need to download adobe xd to view and play the "BOTB Spinner(view only)" prototype.

 The links below are prototype links to some of my past works.